BUSINESS CONSULTING

 Fourth, a success metric agreed in advance.
 Before the engagement begins, agree on the specific metric to use for ROI evaluation.
 Set the baseline now.
 Measure it at 30, 60, and 90 days after the engagement closes.
 If the metric has not moved meaningfully, the engagement did not deliver sufficient value, regardless of how thorough the deliverables were.

 Fifth, an exit clause.
 Every consulting agreement should include a 30-day exit clause for both parties.
-This protects against engagements that are not producing results and ensures the consultant maintains accountability throughout the engagement rather than only at the start.
+This protects against engagements that are not producing results and supports the consultant maintains accountability throughout the engagement rather than only at the start.

 Calculating ROI on a Small Business Consulting Engagement